audacity/audacity-from-svn-5GB/sf-cvs/branches/AUDACITY_1_2/audacity-src/README.txt

   * Mac OS X: added new Audio I/O preference that lets you tell Audacity to never change any audio device settings.

-  * Newer libsndfile supports FLAC import and export#
+  * Newer libsndfile supports FLAC import and export

+  * Updated soundtouch to current version which is faster and better quality

   * Modified configure script prefers system libraries to local copies to reduce compilation times and memory usage.